symfony/symfony-docs/guides/validation.rst

         }
     }

 You can use either of the configuration drivers, or all together.
-Symfony will merge all the information it can find.
+Symfony2 will merge all the information it can find.

 .. _JSR303 Bean Validation specification: http://jcp.org/en/jsr/detail?id=303